8260

 This form of data-transfer allows for a rate of flow useful in voice-over and telecom applications.

-While this method has been recognized by CEPT as an international standard, usage in the US, Canada, and Japan still remains low due to the high volume of data transfer over the similar networks running on the older T-carrier technology.
+This method has been recognized by CEPT as an international standard.
+However, usage in the US, Canada, and Japan still remains low.
+This is due to the high volume of data transfer over the similar networks running on the older T-carrier technology.

 In many countries around the world, telecommunications tasks are increasingly being handled across a communications-standard that is known as the E-Carrier System.